jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Conclusion

-Hopefully this section gave a good impression of how [`ViewModels`](#viewmodels) might be structured.
-They can enable technology independence, preventing hard coupling to business logic and data access.
-They allow you to flexibly model the user interaction.
-Later sections will introduce more patterns, shedding light on how these [`ViewModels`](#viewmodels) are used in practice, from where they come and go and how they come into play.
+Hopefully this gave a good impression of how [`ViewModels`](#viewmodels) might be structured.
+They can enable technology independence and prevent hard coupling to business logic and data access.
+They provide a flexible model for user interaction.
+Later sections will introduce more patterns, shedding light on how these [`ViewModels`](#viewmodels) are used in practice, where they come and go, how they come into play.

 ### Lookup Lists